 - Otherwise 4, 5 or 6 bits as defined by Tables 7.3.1.2.2-1/2/3/4, where the number of CDM groups without data of values 1, 2, and 3 refers to CDM groups {0}, {0,1}, and {0, 1,2} respectively.
 The antenna ports p0,…,pv-1 shall be determined according to the ordering of DMRS port(s) given by Tables 7.3.1.2.2-1/2/3/4.
-If a UE is configured with both dmrs-DownlinkForPDSCH-MappingTypeA-ForDCI-Format1-2 and dmrs-DownlinkForPDSCH-MappingTypeB-ForDCI-Format1-2 and is configured with higher layer parameter antennaPortsFieldPresenceForDCI-Format1-2, the bitwidth of this field equals maxxA,xB, where xA is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeA-ForDCI-Format1-2 and xB is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeB-ForDCI-Format1-2.
+If a UE is configured with both dmrs-DownlinkForPDSCH-MappingTypeA-DCI-1-2 and dmrs-DownlinkForPDSCH-MappingTypeB-DCI-1-2 and is configured with higher layer parameter antennaPortsFieldPresenceDCI-1-2, the bitwidth of this field equals maxxA,xB, where xA is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeA-DCI-1-2 and xB is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeB-DCI-1-2.
 A number of xA-xB zeros are padded in the MSB of this field, if the mapping type of the PDSCH corresponds to the smaller value of xA and xB.

-If a UE is not configured with higher layer parameter antennaPortsFieldPresenceForDCI-Format1-2, antenna port(s) are defined assuming bit field index value 0 in Tables 7.3.1.2.2-1/2/3/4.
+If a UE is not configured with higher layer parameter antennaPortsFieldPresenceDCI-1-2, antenna port(s) are defined assuming bit field index value 0 in Tables 7.3.1.2.2-1/2/3/4.

-- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentForDCI-Format1-2 is not enabled; otherwise 1 or 2 or 3 bits determined by higher layer parameter tci-PresentForDCI-Format1-2 as defined in Clause 5.1.5 of [6, TS38.214].
+- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentDCI-1-2 is not enabled; otherwise 1 or 2 or 3 bits determined by higher layer parameter tci-PresentDCI-1-2 as defined in Clause 5.1.5 of [6, TS38.214].

 If "Bandwidth part indicator" field indicates a bandwidth part other than the active bandwidth part,

-- if the higher layer parameter tci-PresentForDCI-Format1-2 is not enabled for the CORESET used for the PDCCH carrying the DCI format 1_2,
+- if the higher layer parameter tci-PresentDCI-1-2 is not enabled for the CORESET used for the PDCCH carrying the DCI format 1_2,

-- the UE assumes tci-PresentForDCI-Format1-2 is not enabled for all CORESETs in the indicated bandwidth part;
+- the UE assumes tci-PresentDCI-1-2 is not enabled for all CORESETs in the indicated bandwidth part;

 - otherwise,

-- the UE assumes tci-PresentForDCI-Format1-2 is enabled for all CORESETs in the indicated bandwidth part.
+- the UE assumes tci-PresentDCI-1-2 is enabled for all CORESETs in the indicated bandwidth part.

 - SRS request – 0, 1, 2 or 3 bits

-- 0 bit if the higher layer parameter srs-RequestForDCI-Format1-2 is not configured;
+- 0 bit if the higher layer parameter srs-RequestDCI-1-2 is not configured;

-- 1 bit as defined by Table 7.3.1.1.3-1 if the higher layer parameter srs-RequestForDCI-Format1-2 = 1 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;
+- 1 bit as defined by Table 7.3.1.1.3-1 if the higher layer parameter srs-RequestDCI-1-2 = 1 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;

-- 2 bits if the higher layer parameter srs-RequestForDCI-Format1-2 = 1 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second bit is defined by Table 7.3.1.1.3-1;
+- 2 bits if the higher layer parameter srs-RequestDCI-1-2 = 1 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second bit is defined by Table 7.3.1.1.3-1;

-- 2 bits as defined by Table 7.3.1.1.2-24 if the higher layer parameter srs-RequestForDCI-Format1-2 = 2 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;
+- 2 bits as defined by Table 7.3.1.1.2-24 if the higher layer parameter srs-RequestDCI-1-2 = 2 and for UEs not configured with supplementaryUplink in ServingCellConfig in the cell;

-- 3 bits if the higher layer parameter srs-RequestForDCI-Format1-2 = 2 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second and third bits are defined by Table 7.3.1.1.2-24;
+- 3 bits if the higher layer parameter srs-RequestDCI-1-2 = 2 and for UEs configured with supplementaryUplink in ServingCellConfig in the cell, where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second and third bits are defined by Table 7.3.1.1.2-24;

 - DMRS sequence initialization – 0 or 1 bit

-- 0 bit if the higher layer parameter dmrs-SequenceInitializationForDCI-Format1-2 is not configured;
+- 0 bit if the higher layer parameter dmrs-SequenceInitializationDCI-1-2 is not configured;

 - 1 bit otherwise.

-- Priority indicator – 0 bit if higher layer parameter priorityIndicatorForDCI-Format1-2 is not configured; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].
+- Priority indicator – 0 bit if higher layer parameter priorityIndicatorDCI-1-2 is not configured; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].